doug-moen/openscad2/rfc/Implementation.md

 or OpenSCAD2 runtime semantics.

-The AST produced by the analyzer is used by the upgrade tool to upgrade a script to OpenSCAD2 syntax and produce the modified text file.
+The AST produced by the analyzer is used by the upgrade tool to upgrade a script to OpenSCAD2 syntax and output the modified source file.

 ## Coder